 nyfw: marc jacobs

-(images via ny mag)
+(images via style)

-(watch the complete show video here)
+(check out the full fashion show video here)